 Most people with eating disorders will not have to stay in hospital.
-They are seen as outpatients, which means they visit the hospital, for example, 1 day a week.
+They are seen as outpatients, which means they visit the hospital for their appointments or any treatments.

-Some people who have a more advanced or serious eating disorder might need to visit the hospital more often or be admitted to hospital for more intensive support and treatment (known as inpatient care).
+Some people who have a more advanced or serious eating disorder might need to visit the hospital for longer appointments as a day patient or be admitted to hospital for more intensive support and treatment (known as inpatient care).